wetryingtodorock/getblock-docs/en/rpc-service/ont/ws/ont_heartbeat.md

 ---
-title: ont:heartbeat \[WebSocket\]
+title: ont:heartbeat - Ontology
-description: Sends heartbeat information.
-If heartbeat information is not received bythe client the sessin expires in 5 minutes.
+description: Example code for the ont:heartbeat ws method. Сomplete guide on how to use ont:heartbeat ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters